--Expanding accessibility to the Connecticut Repertory Theatre through ASL interpreted performances and, recently, our first Sensory Friendly performance.
+-Expanding accessibility to the Connecticut Repertory Theatre through ASL interpreted performances and Sensory Friendly performances.

 CRT Land Acknowledgement Statement

-We would like to acknowledge that the land on which we gather is the territory of the Mohegan and Nipmuc Peoples, who have stewarded this land throughout the generations.
+We would like to begin by acknowledging that the land on which we gather is the territory of the Mohegan, Mashantucket Pequot, Eastern Pequot, Schaghticoke, Golden Hill Paugussett, Nipmuc, and Lenape Peoples, who have stewarded this land throughout the generations.
 We thank them for their strength and resilience in protecting this land, and aspire to uphold our responsibilities according to their example.